 The Japanese broke through the east side of the main defensive line on Bataan on April 7.
 The tanks were pulled out of their position along the west side of the line and ordered to reinforce the eastern portion of the line.
 Traveling south to Mariveles, the tankers started up the eastern road but were unable to reach their assigned area due to the roads being blocked by retreating Filipino and American forces.

-The night of April 8, 1942, the order “crash” was given and the tankers were supposed to destroy their tanks.
+On the night of April 8, 1942, the order “crash” was given and the tankers destroyed their tanks.
 The next morning, they were Prisoners of War.

-The company remained in its bivouac until April 10 when the Japanese arrived.
-Lawrence now was officially a Prisoner of War.
-HQ Company was ordered the next day, to move to the headquarters of the Provisional Tank Group, which was at kilometer marker 168.2.
+The company remained in its bivouac until April 10 when the Japanese arrived and Harry now a Prisoner of War.
+Hq Company was ordered the next day, to move to the headquarters of the Provisional Tank Group, which was at kilometer marker 168.2.
 At 7:00 P.M. on the 10th, the POWs were ordered to march.
 They made their way from the former command post, and at first, found the walk difficult.
 When they reached the main road, walking became easier.
 At 3:00 A.M., they were given an hour break before being ordered to move again at 4:00 A.M.
 The column reached Lamao at 8:00 A.M., where the POWs were allowed to forage for food before marching again at 9:00.

 When the POWs reached Limay, officers with ranks of major or higher were separated from the enlisted men and the lower-ranking officers.
 The higher-ranking officers were put on trucks and driven to Balanga from where they march north to Orani.
 The lower-ranking officers and enlisted men reached the barrio later in the day having marched through Abucay and Samal.